basitali111/Portfolio-setup-and-mobile-version-skeleton/README.md

-Update Mobile-version portfoilio setup
+Update Mobile-version portfoilio setup :

-> In this we have to make a porfolio that is for mobile version with using some css and html and and also use linters for finding errors . we make this project from template that is given by microverse that is in figma.
-In this project we also add skill that we hae and also add some about self section .
+>In this project we have update our mobile version portofoilio  by our skill section in which we had add our skills and also add some about me section and also add linters for error detection and also add some our projects images.

- Built With
+ Built With follwing technology
-- html
-- CSS
+ - HTML
+ -CSS
+-linters

  Getting Started